Lemon mojito recipe with step by step photos –Â refreshing summer mocktail beverage with fresh basil and lemon.

 5. Add some crushed ice or ice cubes.

-7. Serve basil lemon mojito immediately.
+7. Serve Basil Lemon Mojito immediately.

-Please be sure to rate this recipe in the recipe card below if you have made it.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 Ingredients

-- 2 thin round lemon slices
+- 2 lemon slices – thinly sliced

-- 2 tablespoon lemon juice
+- 2 tablespoons lemon juice – divided

-- 1 pinch salt
+- 1 pinch salt or add as required

 - ice cubes or crushed ice as required